Home » Health Conditions » Respiratory Problems » Lung Problems

 Are E-Cigarettes Better For You Than Regular Cigarettes?

 The recent upswing in electronic cigarette usage among smokers is nothing short of a phenomenon.
 Colloquially known as “vaping,” smoking e-cigarettes increased by more than double in 2011 compared to their debut year in 2010.
 With more than 3.5 million smokers opting to use e-cigarettes over regular cigarettes, the e-cigarette industry is currently worth $1.5 billion and shows no sign of slowing down.
-In of the declining tobacco cigarette market (currently worth $100 billion), are e-cigarettes better for you than regular cigarettes?
+In light of the declining tobacco cigarette market (currently worth $100 billion), are e-cigarettes better for you than regular cigarettes?
 Although no conclusive studies have compared the health risks between the two types of cigarettes, here is what we know:

 e-cigarettes